jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 * __Coupling__ is a measure of the strength of interconnection between one module and another.
 * __Cohesion__ is the degree of functional relatedness of processing elements within a single module.

-The cubes in the diagram define a boundary, which could be a method, class, package, service, etc. It depends upon context.
+The cubes in the diagram define a _module, but I prefer _boundary_, which could be a method, class, package, service, etc. It depends upon context.
 The dots are elements within each boundary.
 The _Good_ illustration shows high cohesion among the elements in each boundary and relatively little, i.e., loose, coupling between the boundaries.
 The _Bad_ illustration also shows the low cohesion among elements within the boundaries and high coupling among the elements in the other boundary.

 Coupling represents dependency and knowledge between boundaries.
 Cohesion represents dependency and knowledge within a boundary.

 High cohesion means that all elements that are responsible for a behavior (or feature) reside within the boundary.
 Additionally, elements not responsible for a behavior do not reside within the boundary.
 Behavior modifications may cause updates in all cohesive elements, but those updates should be confined within the boundary.

 Loose coupling means that dependency and knowledge among boundaries is limited.
-Abstractions, such as interfaces and APIs are boundary access ports that encapsulate internal details.
-Interfaces and APIs provide access to external behavior without requiring external coupling to internal details.
+Abstractions, such as interfaces and APIs are boundary access ports that encapsulate internal elements within the boundary.
+Interfaces and APIs provide external access to behavior without requiring external coupling to internal elements.

 Low cohesion and tight coupling render the boundaries meaningless.
 Elements have dependency upon and have knowledge of other elements anywhere.
 A modification anywhere can have an impact everywhere.

-Tight coupling also leads to daisy chained coupling.
-An update may require an update to a tightly coupled element, which may require an update to another tightly coupled element, etc. This daisy chained dependency can cause what appears to be a simple update at first to spread like wildfire as cascading updates throughout the system.
+Tight coupling also leads to daisy chaining.
+An update to one element may require an update to a tightly coupled element, which may require an update to another tightly coupled element, etc. This daisy chained dependency can cause what at first appears to be a simple update to spread like wildfire as cascading updates throughout the system.

 # Coupling and Cohesion Examples
 I struggled to describe coupling and cohesion in my previous [blog](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html).
-I used the [screw/screwdriver](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#cohesion) example to describe High Cohesion, but it’s Coupling too.
+I used the [screw/screwdriver](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#cohesion) example to describe high cohesion, but it’s coupling too.
 I guess it depends upon how easily you can find a matching screwdriver when you need it.
 And while I initially liked my [Reese’s Peanut Butter Cup](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#coupling) example, I’m not sure what I was trying to convey.
 Chocolate and peanut butter definitely have separate identities, which implies coupling, but darn it, when combined in a Reese’s Cup, they sure feel like a cohesive unit.

 <img src="https://media.freemalaysiatoday.com/wp-content/uploads/2024/03/4d813c58-box.jpg" alt="Meal Kit" title="Image Source: https://www.freemalaysiatoday.com/category/leisure/2024/03/02/meals-in-minutes-cooking-made-simple-for-the-busy-malaysian/" width = "35%" align="right" style="padding-right: 20px;">

 I think I have another real-world example high cohesion and low coupling: meal kits.
 Each meal kit has all the ingredients required to make the meal without any extraneous ingredients.
-You don’t have to purchase different meal kits to make one meal either.
+You don’t have to purchase different meal kits to make a meal either.
 If a meal is updated, it only affects that meal’s kit.

 # Economics of Coupling and Cohesion
 Why should we care about coupling and cohesion?
 If we never have to modify our code again, then we don’t care.
-But as we all know, truly frozen code is rare.
-We almost always need to modify code, and the degree of coupling and cohesion will determine how complex the modification will be and how long it will take.
+But as we all know, code is rarely frozen.
+We almost always need to modify code as business needs change.
+The degree of coupling and cohesion will determine how complex the modification will be and how long it will take.

 Kent Beck provides a great review of how coupling and cohesion affect the cost of modification in his [A Daily Practice of Empirical Software Design](https://www.youtube.com/watch?v=yBEcq23OgB4&t=901s) presentation at DDD Europe 2023.

-Beck recounts how Constantine and Yourdon examined multiple programs and IBM, compared the ones that were cheap to change against those that were expensive to change.
+Beck recounts how Constantine and Yourdon examined multiple programs and IBM and compared the ones that were cheap to change against those that were expensive to change.
 What was common among the cheap-to-change programs, and what was common among the expensive-to-change programs?
 Their analysis follows this logical conclusion:
 * The cost of software is approximately equal to the cost of change.
 * The cost of change is approximately equal to the cost of the major changes.
 That is, the cost of major changes compared to the cost of the minor changes dominates the cost of all changes.
 Therefore, we can ignore the cost of the minor changes.
 * The cost of change is approximately equal to the proximity of cascading dependency in the change, which Constantine and Yourdon called _Coupling_.